Head Voice vs Falsetto: What’s the Difference?

 It’s not belted like with pure chest voice.

-But there’s a lot more power than falsetto and no breathiness in the tone!
+But there’s a lot more power than in pure falsetto and no breathiness in the tone!

 Sounds great, right?!

 The best falsetto singers know how to balance their falsetto and head voice to achieve this level of power and clarity.

 So let’s talk about how to get that sound.

 How to Sing in Head Voice Without Using Falsetto